CD3/HTMLSlideShowUtils/README.md

 of the output formats reference remote links (slidy) while others expect a specific directory structure with the needed files to be present (revealjs, slideous).

+## Installing

+`HTMLSlideShowUtils` does not require installation.
+When you run the setup script (see below) a local copy of the utilities directory is created so that this directory could be copied to another directory or computer and still run.
+However, the utility scripts require Pandoc and a few python modules to be installed.
+When the setup script runs (see below), it will try to detect any missing dependencies and tell you what needs to be installed.

 ## Usage

 To get started, create a directory for your presentations, run the `setup.sh` script in this directory,